Fertility Supplements for Women:

 - Live birth rates

-The studies we examine later in this article will attempt to evaluate potential supplements for egg quality on these measurements.
+The studies we examine later in this article will evaluate potential supplements for egg quality using these measurements.

 Supplements to Balance Hormones

 Your entire fertility is driven and governed by hormones.
-They are the chemicals responsible for telling various body systems what to do and when to do it.
+They are the chemicals that tell various body systems what to do and when to do it.

 If your hormones are out of whack, chances are your monthly cycle and ability to conceive are also affected.

-Your hormone balance is affected by many different factors, including stress and diet.
+Your hormone balance is influenced by multiple factors, including stress and diet.
 Your body requires specific vitamins and minerals to synthesize hormones.
-An imbalance in or complete lack of certain nutritional precursors to hormones can affect hormonal balance.
+An imbalance in, or complete lack of, certain nutritional precursors for hormones can disrupt hormonal balance.

 Supplements to Improve Implantation

-When achieved through intercourse, embryo implantation in the endometrial lining of the uterus happens around eight to nine days after ovulation and 5-6 days after fertilization (which takes place in the fallopian tubes).
+When achieved through intercourse, embryo implantation in the endometrial lining of the uterus happens around eight to nine days after ovulation and 5 to 6 days after fertilization (which takes place in the fallopian tubes).

 After implantation occurs, a woman is considered pregnant.
-But, not every embryo implants successfully (such is the case for trying naturally, IUI, and IVF).
+But not every embryo implants successfully (such is the case when trying naturally, IUI, and IVF).

 Implantation failure can happen for a variety of reasons, including:

-- systemic causes like inflammation, autoimmune disease, or endocrine/hormone imbalances and disruption
+- Systemic causes like inflammation, autoimmune disease, or endocrine and hormone imbalances and disruption

-Female Fertility Supplement for Pregnancy Support and Fetal Development
+Female Fertility Supplements for Pregnancy Support and Fetal Development

 Folate and choline are important nutrients that fit into this category.